TimVosch/Aqua/Theory/Research/Sensors and measure methods.md

 These are the technical specifications from the Libelium Smart Water system.
 It's already low powered, but we are aiming for even a lower power ussage.

+After research, we found out that we can buy the sensors apart from the system.

 Sources: http://www.libelium.com/new-ion-sensor-probes-pro-ammonia-magnesium-nitrite-sodium-nitrate-lithium-fluoride-chloride-iodide-cupric-bromide-silver-smart-water/
 http://www.libelium.com/smart-water-ions-sensors-calcium-fluoride-chloride-nitrate-iodide-lead-bromide-cupric-silver/
 http://www.libelium.com/development/waspmote/documentation/smart-water-board-technical-guide